heremaps/devrel-workshops/xyz/foss4g/README.md

    `here xyz show SPACE-ID -v`

-   - you can use `-t` to limit the data by admin region:
+   - you can also use `-t` to limit the data by admin region:

    `here xyz show SPACE-ID -v -t postalcode@94110` `here xyz show SPACE-ID -v -t county@madison`

 __Activity__